 Events Search and Views Navigation

-On My Own 2 Wheels is a multi-tiered program designed to engage the homeless to become more physically active, learn safe bicycle transportation practices, and earn a bicycle.
+On My Own 2 Wheels is a multi-tiered program designed to engage the homeless to become more physically active, learn safe bicycle transportation practices, and upon graduation of the program will earn a bicycle.
 Participants are pre-registered and managed by Chattanooga Track Club and the Community Kitchen.
-Outdoor Chattanooga's staff provide the bicycle education and lead group rides for road skills and route practice.
-This program welcomes volunteers for ride support!
-Contact OC for more information. https://onmyown2feetsite.wordpress.com/Find out more »
+Outdoor Chattanooga's staff in coordination with the KatV. the Bicycle and Pedestrian Coordinator for Hamilton County via Collegedale PD, provide bicycle education and lead group rides for road skills and route practice.
+This…Find out more »